distributed-text-services/specifications/Navigation-Endpoint.md

 # Navigation Endpoint

-The Navigation endpoint provides a list of passages that are available for a given resource.
-Its direction is parent-to-child by default.
+The Navigation endpoint provides a list of passages that are accessible for navigation from a given reference within a resource.
+Responses from the Navigation endpoint assume by default that the user is traversing the document downward in the citation tree.
+A request to the Navigation endpoint specifies a reference within a resource, and the response lists the references that are immediately above or below that reference point in the citation tree.
+The response also identifies the parent reference of that current node.

 ## Scheme